 Theft or Vandalism.
-In the event an iPad is stolen, vandalized, etc., the student or parent/guardian must report the theft or loss to the Public Safety Office within 24 hours.
+In the event an iPad is stolen, vandalized, etc., the student or parent/guardian must report the theft or loss to the IT Department and/or the Public Safety Office within 24 hours.

 Replacement Charges.
 Students will be charged fair market value (based on the age of the iPad) if the device is lost, deliberately damaged, or vandalized.